Janaan: Plot

 Due to his family's disapproval of his earlier actions, Asfandyar refrains from telling the family of Ikramullah's child abuse and remains detached at the Nikkah ceremony.
 His father learns of what happened to Chotu and the younger students and decides to pursue a court case against Ikramullah with the help of the students' parents.
 Ikramullah threatens violence against the family if the charges are not dropped.

 Meanwhile, Samir and Asfandyar help Daniyal plan a proposal for Meena, a proposal that she rejects.
 Later that evening, the car that Palwasha and Meena are driving is stopped by Ikramullah's men.
 Asfandyar and Daniyal are also driving along this road and are injured in a struggle with Ikramullah's men.

-On the day of the wedding, Meena receives a full-time job offer from a Canadian middle school, starting from a month after the wedding.
+On the day of the wedding, Meena receives a full-time job offer from a Canadian middle school, starting a month after the wedding.
 After a talk with Daniyal, Asfandyar realizes his feelings for Meena and goes to her room to talk to her where he finds the job offer and leaves, assuming she will leave after accepting the offer.

 After the wedding, Ikramullah's men arrive and shoot Chotu, killing him.
 Asfandyar follows them and finds that they have set the school on fire, in retaliation for Ikramullah's arrest earlier that night.
 Daniyal and Meena arrive as Asfandyar runs into the flames.

 A month later, Meena is seen teaching the children from the burnt school, which is seen being reconstructed.
 She and Daniyal then travel to a graveyard, where Asfandyar is visiting Chotu's grave, still blaming himself for his death.
 Asfandyar assumes Meena is planning to return to Canada, having accepted the job offer, but she tells him she wants to stay and help rebuild the school.
 She then proceeds to propose to Asfandyar.
 The three then begin to head home.